DerzkeyBK/djHeroClone/README.md

 # djHeroClone
-A little demo for my future(implying that`ll i ever find time enough to finish it) dj hero clone
+A little demo for my future(implying that`ll i ever find time enough to finish it) DJ Hero Clone

 It has